jeff10joy/SLiAD/README.md

 and personally identifiable information, raising concerns about privacy breaches.
 Identifying and obfuscating such data during preprocessing is an expensive process.
-This paper puts forth a Swarm Learning based training approach that offers perfor- mance on par with that of traditional training approaches while addressing the privacy component, and the improvements over other distributed machine learning methods such as Federated Learning.
+This paper puts forth a Swarm Learning based training approach that offers performance on par with that of traditional training approaches while addressing the privacy component, and the improvements over other distributed machine learning methods such as Federated Learning.